 Internal links are also important; once a possible customer arrives at your website, they may want to find out about other products, buying guides, or about the company’s history.
 Links to articles, blogs, and other information on the website’s menu are good ways to direct them to your content.
 Pros also know the importance optimizing images; this can be done by using specific phrases (“warmest coat of 2020) as image file names and alt tags.

 Content writing usually has the goal of influencing readers to make buying decisions, ultimately—building brand loyalty is a good first step.
 Content should contain relevant keywords and information crafted to target website visitors.
 Free SEO tools can show how Google analyzes content to choose relevant pages and to rank the content.
 With these resources, you can learn how to craft content to get better rankings.

 Best Free Tools for SEO

-There are countless free SEO resources online, and this can make finding the best free tools for SEO a bit time-consuming.
+There are countless free SEO resources online and creative SEO solutions out there, and this can make finding the best free tools for SEO a bit time-consuming.
 Keep in mind that some tools are not as good as others.
 When searching, be cautious about providing personal details; many request this information soon after arrive at the site.
 Some also lure people in with promises of free resources, only to later reveal that they charge fees.